NeXoS355/booklist/README.md

     rate the Book you just read with 1-5 Stars display interesting informations about your Database e.g. most popular series or author

-Compiled with jdk17 and the following dependencies
+Tested with jdk21 and the following dependencies

     derby 10.16.1.1
     derbyshared 10.16.1.1